SansGuidon/bookmarks/README.md

 ## Clean code
 > News
-* :star: [**Coding Blocks**](https://www.codingblocks.net/) - podcast and website for learning how to become a better software developer, covers a wide variety of programming best practices
+* :star: [**Coding Blocks**](https://www.codingblocks.net/) - podcast and website for learning how to become a better software developer, covers a wide variety of programming best practices | the rhythm is sometimes slow
 * [The Holy Java](https://theholyjava.wordpress.com/) - Building the right thing, building it right, fast

 > Learn